Kharganatyn khuree

 No

-Status of site at time of survey :
+Site status at the time of survey :

 Although the site has little remains to suggest that it was once occupied by a monastery, it is spotted easily by the herders who migrate into the area.
 Initially, the monastery was established in an area named Tsagaan Tokhoi on the eastern shore of Bulgan River.
 In the year the site was visited by our team), a businessman named Bayarkhuu Toshloi, who is originally from Khoshuud, built the stupa “Tsagaan” on this base in commemoration to the first establishment of the monastery.
 The second location the monastery moved to is called Kharganat, on the eastern shoreline of Bulgan River after crossing the Khuree river. during the communist era, this second area was reclaimed for cultivation of crops and livestock fodder and numerous theology books and altar fonts were discovered.
 Currently there is only a circular stone from the monastery building remaining on the site and this is used as a landmark by the younger generations in identifying this location.
 Also nearby the site are a few, possibly-worshiped trees with khadags tied to them.
 About 1 km. south of the site is a mountain, Khar Uul, with 13 of Altai’s owoos with altars of cedar and incense sticks mounted on the summit.
 The monks from the embankment worshiped these owoos of Khosuud.
 Over time, the owoos have increased to 21 in total.
 Also there is a flat rock with an ancient petroglyph which was worshiped by monks, found to the south of the owoos in the valley of the mountain.
 The locals believe that the petroglyphs of a wild goat and deer were painted by Tsagaan Uvgun (The White Old Man), indicating the customs and beliefs that were practiced by the locals.